 Foreign Income Exclusion.
-If you are entitled to a foreign income exclusion, please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit in parenthesis (Example: (30,000)) on line 8 Other Income on page 2 of your return.
+If you are entitled to a foreign income exclusion, please attach a copy of your Federal Form 2555 to your return and report the amount of your exclusion as a credit with a negative sign (Example: -30,000) on line 8 Other Income on page 2 of your return.
 All foreign income must be reported on your return, in order to receive any foreign income exclusion.